-Here's an example.
+Here's an example:

-Clicking on the “shipping and more details” button underneath MyLocker will open up the following page where you can see the flat-rate shipping costs.
-(These are also available on our Shipping Rates page)
+Clicking on the “Shipping and more details” button underneath MyLocker will open up the following page where you can see the flat-rate shipping costs (these are also available on our Shipping Rates page).

-Let's say you sell the shirt on your website for $25.
+Let's say you sell the shirt on your website for $20.

-Your profit for a single shirt would be $11.13 ($25 - $13.87) a 45% profit margin.
+In that case, your profit for a single shirt would be $8.07 ($20 - $11.93), or a 40% profit margin.